davenkin/andy-angular-sample/ADRs/006-CSS strategy.md

 - `base`: Base global styles, used only in `base.scss`
 - `primeng`: PrimeNG components styles, those configured using PrimeNG's theme mechanism fall into this layer, such as `primeng-preset.ts`, `primeng-primitive.ts`, `primeng-sematic.ts` and `primeng-components.ts`.
-Other customization files, such as `primeng-override.scss` and `primeng-customize.scss`, do not belong to this layer, but stay unlayered.
+Other customization files, such as `primeng-customize.scss`, do not belong to this layer, but stay unlayered.
 - `utility`: Utility styles
 - unlayered: Your own components' styles